Work permits for employees in Germany: A complete guide for employers [2024]

 Foreign nationals need a residence permit to travel to Germany and get a work visa.
 There are three types of residence permits:

-• Temporary Residence Permit for Employment Purposes.
+• Temporary Residence Permit for employment purposes.
 This is the type of visa employees will apply for if they’re not eligible for the EU Blue Card or if they’ve been working at a job that’s approved by the Federal Employment Agency of Germany for less than five years.
 They must have this permit to start working, and it’ll only be valid for as long as their employment contract lasts.
 It can, however, be renewed as many times as they want, provided their employment status stays the same.

 • EU Blue Card.
 Highly skilled employees, including foreign nationals from non-EU countries, are eligible to apply for the EU Blue Card.
 The German government considers an individual to be “highly skilled” if they have a higher-education degree, such as a bachelor’s degree.
-Workers must also have a minimum salary of between €44,304 and €56,800, depending on their profession.
+Workers must also have a minimum salary of between €41,041.80 and €45,300, depending on their profession.
 EU Blue Card holders are put on the fast track to obtaining a permanent residence permit.
-Additionally, the EU Blue Card is valid for four years.
+Additionally, the EU Blue Card is typically valid for four years.

 Application process for German work visas